I Can Get It for You Wholesale (album)

-"Miss Marmelstein", which became the most memorable song of the show.
+"Miss Marmelstein", which is the best-known song from the musical.

 Background

 Barbra Streisand's vocals are featured in the songs "I'm Not A Well Man", "Ballard Of The Garment Trade", "Miss Marmelstein" and "What Are They Doing To Us Now?".
 This album marks her first professional recording appearance.
 Goddard Lieberson, who produced the album, signed Streisand to a contract, and her first solo album The Barbra Streisand Album was released two months after I Can Get It for You Wholesale closed.

 Track listing

 All songs written by Harold Rome.